-- 1. Staff member reviews graduate study policy available on-line at http://staff.campuscrusadeforchrist.com/ - 2.
-Staff member discusses interest in graduate study with appropriate international leadership both at the country and AOA levels. - 3.
-Staff member also contacts HR director from their sending/caring ministry to discuss his or her interest in graduate study. - 4.
-Staff member gathers references and submits application materials for full-time study both to the appropriate international leader(s) and HR Director. - 5.
-The HR Director representing the sending ministry and the appropriate international leader make a decision regarding the staff member's request. - 6.
-Staff member is notified of the decision. - 7.
-ICS signs graduate studies legal agreement.
+- 1. Staff member reviews graduate study policy available on-line at http://staff.campuscrusadeforchrist.com/gradstudy/ - 2.
+Staff member discusses interest in graduate study with appropriate international leadership both at the country and AOA levels.24 - 3.
+Staff member also contacts ICS coordinator from their sending/caring region to discuss his or her interest in graduate study.25 - 4.
+Staff member gathers references and submits application materials for full-time study both to the appropriate international leader and ICS coordinator.